 Do I need to see a dietitian before undergoing the Sleeve Gastrectomy?

 Yes.
 Patients will require to see either of our dietitians, Sharon Rochester or Annette Williams, before surgery to organise a pre-operative diet.
-Patients will also require to see the Dietitian 3 times after their procedure to go through the change over of diet phases.
+All bariatric patients will also require to see one of the dietitians 3 times after their procedure to go through the change of diet phases.
 With all bariatric procedures you will recieve 12 months worth of complimentary dietetic appointments.

 Is the Sleeve Gastrectomy reversible?